 When my father returned home from the war, a lovely baby girl, my oldest sister, was waiting to meet him.
 Then two more daughters were born, and my parents joined the ranks of Baby Boomer Parents.

 When my oldest sister enrolled in college, my parents decided to go back to school, too.
 They each held down full time jobs while they attended the University of Utah and finished their Bachelor’s degrees.
 Our family life changed dramatically at that time, as the next daughter also began her studies at BYU, and I was the only child living at home.
 The dining room table was covered with books and papers, and someone was always studying or typing a paper on our trusty manual typewriter.

 I’m sure everyone remembers the momentous day when their parents sat them down and told them “the facts of life.”
-I was the third daughter but my mother, a shy person who could never bring herself to talk about intimacy between husbands and wives, handed me a library book on the subject instead.
+My mother, a shy person who could never bring herself to talk about intimacy between husbands and wives, handed me a library book on the subject instead.
 She did say that I could ask her questions after I read it, but I didn’t have the courage to follow up on her offer.
 I knew she would be mortified.